You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 Nobody's going to remember a poll even in September that said the Republicans weren't going to pull it off.

-Mid-October, which shows the Republicans not winning, and then if the Republicans win, it looks bad for their poll.
+And then if the Republicans win, it looks bad for their poll.

-So about now they have to start shifting the polling results to actually reflect the reality, as expressed by the poll.
+So about now, they have to start shifting the polling results to actually reflect the reality as expressed by the poll.

 And that's what these guys are saying.